-A metronome is a very useful tool to help you improve on guitar.
+Many new musicians aren’t fully aware of how to use a metronome.
+They are even less aware as to why they should use it.
+A metronome is a very useful tool to help you improve your rhythm on guitar.
 It is a time keeping device.
 You can set the tempo(how many BPM; beats per minute) and play along with it.
 It’s like a really simple drummer.

 Practicing along with a metronome will instill into your playing a very strong sense of accurate timing.
 As we are learning something new we have a lot to think about and being perfectly in time is not the first thing that happens.
 It’s usually the last.
 It is best to wait on using the metronome until you have memorized and gotten pretty familiar with a piece of music.
 If you don’t have it memorized then you definitely won’t be playing in time unless you can read music really fast.
 Being required to memorize music and the techniques you are using is one of the benefits of using a metronome.
 It will also make it music easier and more fun to play along with other people.
 This could lead to great jam sessions, getting in a band, and will make time in a recording studio much less difficult.